 Thermal bridging can be divided into two main types: direct contact and air infiltration.

-Direct contact Thermal bridging occurs when two different materials are in direct contact with each other, such as when a metal frame is in contact with a concrete wall.
+- Direct contact: Thermal bridging occurs when two different materials are in direct contact with each other, such as when a metal frame is in contact with a concrete wall.
 In this situation, the metal frame acts as a conductor, allowing heat to pass quickly through the material.

-Air infiltration Thermal bridging occurs when there is a gap between two different materials, such as a gap between a window frame and a wall.
+- Air infiltration: Thermal bridging occurs when there is a gap between two different materials, such as a gap between a window frame and a wall.
 In this situation, air can pass through the gap, allowing heat to pass through the material more quickly than if the gap was sealed.

 How to Reduce Thermal Bridging